hdmonline/LabGo/README.md

 This repo is the Android app of this system.

 ## Architecture
-The system architecture is shown below
+The system architecture is shown below.
 ![system](https://github.com/hdmonline/LabGo/blob/master/image/Smart%20Inventort%20Management%20System.png)

 ## Check in/out Schematic